rotators/foclassic/README.md

 * Preparing build directory/directories

-    * For Windows, three different directories are created for different scenarios:
+    * When building on Windows, two different directories are created for two different scenarios:
-        * `SDK.VS2010`,      used to release binaries
         * `SDK.VS2017.v100`, used to work with source on modern Visual Studio version
         * `SDK.VS2017`,      used to check if engine is ready for migration to VS2017